telerik/fiddler-everywhere-docs/knowledge-base/how-to-capture-nodejs-traffic.md

 removeFiddlerProxy();
 ```

-### Setting the Proxy Explicitly
+## Setting the Proxy Explicitly

-The [global proxy settings](#settingproxy-globally) won't work for modules like the [`HTTP` module](https://nodejs.org/api/http.html) where you need to proxy each HTTP request to Fiddler Everywhere.
-One way to solve that is to set the proxy through the code explicitly.
+The [global proxy settings](#settingproxy-globally) won't work for modules like the [`HTTP` module](https://nodejs.org/api/http.html), where you need to proxy each HTTP request to Fiddler Everywhere.
+One way to solve that is to explicitly set the proxy through the code.

 The following example demonstrates the `fiddler-everywhere-test.js` file.